andela-ijubril/djangobucketlist/README.md

 * [Django](https://www.djangoproject.com/) - Django makes it easier to build better Web apps more quickly and with less code.
 * [Djangorestframework](http://www.django-rest-framework.org/) - Django REST framework is a powerful and flexible toolkit for building Web APIs.
-* [Twitter Bootstrap](http://getbootstrap.com/) - great UI boilerplate for modern web apps
+* [Twitter Bootstrap](http://getbootstrap.com/) - Great UI boilerplate for modern web apps
 * [jquery](https://jquery.com/) - The Write Less, Do More, JavaScript Library.
 * [django swagger](http://django-rest-swagger.readthedocs.org/en/latest/) - An API documentation generator for Swagger UI and Django REST Framework.

 ### API Documentation
-The Api documentation can be found [here](http://awesomebucket.herokuapp.com/api/docs)
+The API documentation can be found [here](http://awesomebucket.herokuapp.com/api/docs)
 ## Requirements
 To install and run this application, you need to have python installed on your machine.
 ### Installation